-- a.
-The minutes of the most recent shareholder meeting; - b.
-The material information on the current stockholders, and their voting rights; - c.
+- c.
 A financial report for the preceding year, which shall include financial statements duly signed and certified in accordance with law, a statement of the adequacy of the Company's internal controls or risk management systems, and a statement of all external audit and non-audit fees; - d.
 An explanation of the dividend policy and the fact of payment of dividends or the reasons for non-payment thereof; - e.
 Director profiles which shall include, among others, their qualifications and relevant experience, length of service in the Company, trainings and continuing education attended, and their Board representations in other companies; - f.
 A director attendance report, indicating the attendance of each director at each of the meetings of the Board and its Committees and in regular or special shareholder meetings; - g.
 Appraisals and performance reports for the Board and the criteria and procedure for assessment; - h.
 A director compensation report prepared in accordance with law and rules the IC or SEC may prescribe; and/or - i.
-The profiles of directors nominated or seeking election or re-election.2 j.
-The conduct and results of the annual board assessment, review of Chairman', individual director', and committee' performance to allow for shareholders' feedback, if any.
+The profiles of directors nominated or seeking election or re-election. - j.
+The conduct and results of the annual board assessment, review of Chairperson', individual director', and committee' performance to allow for shareholders' feedback, if any.